vuejs/it.vuejs.org/src/api/index.md

 - **Utilizzo:**

   Register a reference to a child component on its parent for direct access.
 Does not expect an expression.
-Must provide an argument as the id to register with.
-The component instance will be accessible on its parent's `$refs` object.
+Must provide an argument as the id to registra with.
+The component instance will be accessible on its parent's `$refs` oggetto.

-  When used on a component together with `v-for`, the registered value will be an Array containing all the child component instances corresponding to the Array they are bound to.
-If the data source for `v-for` is an Object, the registered value will be an Object containing key-instance pairs mirroring the source Object.
+  When used on a component together with `v-for`, the registraed valore will be an Array containing all the child component instances corresponding to the Array they are bound to.
+If the data source for `v-for` is an Oggetto, the registraed valore will be an Oggetto containing chiave-instance pairs mirroring the source Oggetto.

 - **Note:**